Subh-e-Pakistan: Re-launch

 In Ramadan 2015, Aamir Liaquat left the show to host Ramazan Sharif, a religious show for the whole month.
-After that he didn't joined back Subh-e-Pakistan.
-This morning was replaced by Nadia Khan Show on Geo Entertainment in November.
-Whereas on 7 December 2015 Subh-e-Pakistan was re-launched under the title Subh-e-Pakistan Kahani Ke Sath on Geo Kahani.
+After that he did not rejoin Subh-e-Pakistan.
+This morning show was replaced by Nadia Khan Show on Geo Entertainment in November.
+On 7 December 2015, Subh-e-Pakistan was re-launched under the title Subh-e-Pakistan Kahani Ke Sath on Geo Kahani.